jedhsu/tensor/README.rst

 type annotation for arrays

+[TODO} try and integrate in networkx complex graph structs

 modularization of array operators.
 Every operator is a class.
 This enables symbolic expression computation at the type-level (what else?)